 Live Osprey Cam

-Check out our live video feeds of our Florida Osprey nests!
+Check out our live video feed of our Florida Osprey nest!

-Please enjoy our live osprey nest cams on the ELC Campus!
+Enjoy our live osprey nest cam on the ELC Campus!

 Thank you to Lynn and Gillis Green for funding this amazing project!

 You will need this to log in to view nest

 Ospreys, also known as "fish hawks," are expert anglers that like to hover above the water, locate their prey and then swoop down for the capture with talons extended.